ydb-platform/ydb/ydb/docs/en/core/faq/_includes/common.md

 To design a primary key properly, follow the rules below.

 * Avoid situations where most of the load falls on a single [partition](../../concepts/datamodel/table.md#partitioning) of a table.
-With even load distribution, it's easier to achieve high overall performance.

-  This rule implies that you shouldn't use a monotonically increasing sequence, such as timestamp, as a table's primary key.
+With even load distribution, it's easier to achieve high overall performance.This rule implies that you shouldn't use a monotonically increasing sequence, such as timestamp, as a table's primary key.
 * The fewer table partitions a query uses, the faster it runs.
 For greater performance, follow the one query — one partition rule.
 * Avoid situations where a small part of the DB is under much heavier load than the rest of the DB.